 Goal: The Bridge Youth and Family Services Mentoring program provides quality mentoring relationships to youth, with an emphasis on adolescents.
 Young people need caring and supportive adult relationships; youth at risk in this community often rely on external support provided by Bridge Mentors.
-Our ongoing goal is to meet individual needs of the youth in the West Hartford Community.
+Our ongoing goal is to meet the individual needs of the in the West Hartford Community.
 We do this by forming and modeling healthy relationships with supportive and caring adults in a therapeutic mentoring capacity.

-A total of 22 mentees have been seen as of 6/30/21.
-Our goal was 20; 111% of goal reached.
-308 sessions have been conducted as of 6/30/21.
-Our goal was 330; 93% of goal reached.
-7 youth and 11 summer mentoring group sessions were conducted with a goal of 5 youth and 12 sessions (for summer mentoring group as of 8/31/2021).
+A total of 38 mentees have been seen as of 12/31/21.
+Our goal was 20; 190% of goal reached.
+308 sessions have been conducted as of 12/31/21.
+Our goal was 330; 147% of goal reached.
+During summer mentoring, which ended before 8/31/2021, 7 youth and 11 summer mentoring group sessions were conducted with a goal of 5 youth (140% of goal) and 12 sessions (92% of goal).